utkarshhh0/utkarshhh0/README.md

 - 👋 Hi, I’m @utkarshgupta03
 - 👀 I’m interested in Technology and Software
-- 🌱 I’m currently doing Associates Of Science
+- 🌱 I’m currently doing Bachelor's in Computer Application
 - 💞️ I’m looking to collaborate on AI projects
-- 📫 How to reach me @ www.linkedin.com/in/utkarshgupta03
+- 📫 How to reach me @ www.linkedin.com/in/utkarshhh0

 <!---
 utkarshgupta03/utkarshgupta03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.